What Is a Digital Collection or Digital Library?

 How Can I Make My Collection Shareable Online?

-Ultimately, the purpose of many digital libraries is to make a collection shareable online.
-This can look like a massive database such as Google Books or a private-access application available through subscription or membership.
-Instead of limiting your collection by confining it to a box or private room in a physical location, where the contents are only accessible to those who can travel, and where the documents are at risk of damage from being touched by many hands or other accidental harm, your custom library can be accessed by a potentially limitless number of people, filtered only by restrictions made by you.
+The purpose of many digital libraries is to make a collection shareable online, whether it’s a massive public database or a private-access application available through subscription or membership.
+Physical collections are often restricted in ways that make the contents accessible only to those who can travel, and even then puts the documents at risk of damage from being touched by many hands or other accidental harm.
+Rather than confining your collection to a box or behind a locked door, your custom digital library can be accessed by a potentially limitless number of people, filtered only by restrictions made by you.

-Don’t undertake this process alone.
-The key to making your collection shareable online is to partner with an archival company to ensure that all steps in the digitization process are done right the first time.
-An archival company also has access to resources for building the library itself, keeping documents secure and accessible, and guaranteeing the digital library stays up and running.
+The key to making your collection shareable online is to partner with a technical archival company to ensure that all steps in the digitization process are done right the first time.
+An experienced archival company also has access to resources for building the online library itself, keeping documents secure and accessible, and guaranteeing the digital library stays up and running.

 Your collection has the opportunity to be appreciated in so many ways.
 Once digitized and made available online, sharing a book, newspaper, or historical document can be as simple as copying a link into an email and hitting send.
 New people will be able to access your online collection and learn about your organization.
 Your collection contains value and history that can educate and expand minds in a single click.

 Making a collection shareable online ensures that it lives beyond time and place.
 Don’t wait to preserve your library and make it available to scholars, historians, and the world!